-I teach several CS subjects at the
+I teach several CS courses at

 and at the Department